 As emphasized in our DSOW comments, with its location in the South Street Seaport Historic District, the proposal will have significant impacts on historic and cultural resources.
 The FEIS must provide a detailed conservation plan for Schermerhorn Row.
 We also recommend transparency in archaeological monitoring and testing where possible during excavation of the development site and the area identified for the potential museum expansion.
-Lastly, we the need for coordination with LPC concerning Construction Protection Plans (CPP) as needed.
+Lastly, we recommend coordination with LPC concerning any Construction Protection Plan (CPP) prepared.